thk686/fftab/README.md

 [![R-CMD-check](https://github.com/thk686/tidyfft/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/thk686/tidyfft/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of tidyfft is to make working with fft’s in R easier and more consistent.
-It follows the tidy philosophy by storing output in a tibble.
+The goal of **tidyfft** is to make working with fft’s in R easier and more consistent.
+It follows **the tidy philosophy** by working with tabular data rather than lists, vectors, and so on.
+There is likely some cost in terms of intermediate copies, etc. when using tidy operations.
+However, you can easily extract and work with the raw fourier coefficients as required and repackage them along with the frequency information.
+Think of it as your cushy SUV with an eMTB sitting in the bike rack.

-Features:

-1. Provides frequencies in each dimension in cycles per sample-interval.
-2. Caches attributes sufficient to allow reconstruction of original object when computing the inverse transform.
-3. Easy conversion between complex, rectangular, and polar representations.
-4. Tracks complex versus real valued input.

 ## Installation